mtconnect/mtconnect-agent/README.md

 ![](./doc/images/agent-m-search.png)

-The adapter will listen to M-SEARCH broadcasts, and if the Search Target (ST) matches its description, it will respond with a ""HTTP 1.1 OK" message as illustrated below:
+The adapter will listen to M-SEARCH broadcasts, and if the Search Target (ST) matches its description, it will respond with a ""HTTP/1.1 OK" message as illustrated below:

 ![](./doc/images/adapter-http-ok.png)

 The agent will then connect to this adapter and will receive simulated machine data.
-The following picture shows the agent receiving a "EXECUTION ACTIVE" SHDR data.
+The following picture shows the agent receiving a "execution ACTIVE" SHDR data.

 ![](./doc/images/adapter-sends-machine-data.png)